posted November 11, 2023

-- Oversee Society public programs and events.
-Develop, implement, and evaluate in-person and virtual programs that engage Windsor’s diverse community.
+- With the community and museum stakeholders, plan and coordinate Society public programs and events.
+Develop, implement, and evaluate in-person and virtual programs that engage a very diverse Windsor community.

-- Represent the Society to the public and make presentations to community groups as needed.
+- Represent the Society to the public and make presentations to educational and community groups as needed.

 - Work with staff to recruit, train, and evaluate part-time and volunteer staff to lead group tours, student field trips, and other programs.

-- Develop printed materials, website content, and educational materials for teachers, students, and the general public to support live and virtual programs.
+- Develop written materials, website content, and educational resources for teachers, students, and the general public to support live and virtual programs.

 - Other duties as assigned, including weekend and evening duties, to ensure the smooth and effective functioning of the museum and its programs.
-In absence of volunteers, greet guests, sell gift shop items, give tours of historic houses, and assist patrons in the Research Library.
+Greet guests, sell gift shop items, give tours of historic houses, and assist patrons in the Research Library.

 - Demonstrated commitment to diversity, equity, and inclusion.
-Experienced in leading inclusive practices to develop culturally appropriate programming.
+Experience engaging in inclusive practices to develop culturally appropriate programming.

 - Flexibility with the working environment of a small museum where every staff member shares multiple responsibilities.

-- Experience working as part of an organization, working collaboratively, and leading teams and partnerships.
+- Experience working as part of an organization, and working collaboratively and leading teams and partnerships.